top of page

 The owner asked where we were going and when I told her, she nodded, saying “many rivers.”
 After some probing, I discovered most were small but others could be waste deep or more.
 Adventure lay ahead, that was certain.

 The road seemed to end in a field at the south end of Bua La Pha, so I asked a woman for directions.
-I tend to stop and ask directions frequently and prefer to ask women.
+I tend to stop and ask directions frequently, and prefer to ask women.
 The reason is simple: if a woman does not know, she will say so.
 A man will just point in a random direction to save face.
 In my experience, this applies worldwide.

 The woman pointed to the track left and said to turn right after the bridge.
 Bridge is an even more loosely interpreted term in this part of the country.
 More often than not, it refers to a cluster of planks the width of a motorcycle tire that you pray will hold your weight.